weilandtd/tca_fluxes/README.md

 More details on how to use the full collision model and how to compile custom models can be found [here](https://github.com/weilandtd/tca_fluxes/tree/main/models).

-We then provide two scripts to perform the TCA flux using data from U13-Lactate (`tca_flux_calculations/tca_fluxees_u13_lactate.py`) and U13-Glutamine tracer (`tca_flux_calculations/tca_fluxees_u13_glutamine.py`) Both these scripts follow a similar structure, first we import the required data which consists of
+We then provide two scripts to perform the TCA flux inference using data from U13-Lactate (`tca_flux_calculations/tca_fluxees_u13_lactate.py`) and U13-Glutamine tracer (`tca_flux_calculations/tca_fluxees_u13_glutamine.py`) Both these scripts follow a similar structure, first we import the required data which consists of